JulyKapuza/breakingNews/README.md

 You can:
 ## / - view the most popular news

-## /news - you can download more, delete the news
+## /news -  download more, delete the posts

-## /login - enter please username: "admin",  password: "12345" and you will go to the /profile
+## /login - enter username: "admin",  password: "12345" and you will go to the /profile